Pavel Kroupa: Teaching

 Comment:

 This course gives an outline of the birth and dynamical evolution of star clusters, and of the dynamical processes acting within these dense stellar systems.
-The content of this course encompasses energy equipartition, stellar evolution, dissociation of binary systems and the acceleration of stars to high kinetic energies.
-Knowledge of these issues is useful for the understanding of star formation because most of the observed stars in galactic fields have been dynamically processed in their birth dynamical structures.
-It is also useful for understanding the kinematical and dynamical properties of galactic field stellar populations which differ in different galaxies.
-The integrated galactic initial mass function (IGIMF) and other integrated galactic field problems are taught.
+The content of this course encompasses the energy equipartition process, stellar evolution, dissociation of binary systems and the acceleration of stars to high kinetic energies.
+Knowledge of these issues is useful for the understanding of star formation because most of the observed stars in galactic fields have been dynamically processed in their birth dynamical structures/in their embedded star clusters.
+This knowledge is also useful for understanding the kinematical and dynamical properties of galactic field stellar populations which differ in different galaxies.
+The integrated galactic initial mass function (IGIMF) theory and other integrated galactic field problems are taught.

 Back to Top